apasquel/linux-local-enumeration-script/README.md

 Originally from [HighOn.Coffee](https://highon.coffee)
 Modified by Austin Pasquel

-The script performs linux enumeration to determine if the box was compromised.
+The script performs linux enumeration for Blue Team Activities.

 Copy script to target and execute it: